-The authors would like to thank Professor Mirjana Mikalački for the helpful comments that contributed to the improvement of the paper.
-Jiayue Qi thanks Professor Josef Schicho for general scientific research guidance during this work.
-Jiayue Qi thanks Dongsheng Wu (Brigham Young University) for many times inspiring discussions, especially on the Maker-Braker game on graph $P_2\square P_{13}$.
+The authors would like to thank Professor Mirjana Mikala\v{c}ki for the helpful comments which contributed to the improvement of the paper.
+The second author thanks Professor Josef Schicho for the general scientific research guidance during this work.
+The second author thanks Dongsheng Wu\footnote{At the time of the publication of this paper, Dongsheng Wu was affiliated with Yanqi Lake Beijing Institute of Mathematical Sciences and Applications (BIMSA), and with Tsinghua University, Beijing, China. } for several times' inspiring discussion, especially on the Maker--Breaker games on the graph $P_2\square P_{13}$.